knative/eventing/docs/spec/broker.md

 types to JS types.
 For example the value of an attribute with type `Timestamp` should be translated to the JS type `Date`.

-If a Trigger specify both attributes and expression filters, then the event MUST pass only and only if both filters pass the event.
+If a Trigger specify both attributes and jsExpression filters, then the event MUST pass only and only if both filters pass the event.

 ## Data Plane